Saxophone Summit featuring:

 at live gigs in the UK.

-as The New Jazz Couriers with the phenomenal young vibes player
+and reformed as The New Jazz Couriers with the phenomenal young

-Jim Hart replacing the second sax, and Paul Morgan joining the band
+vibes player Jim Hart replacing the second sax, and Paul Morgan

-on bass.
-The focus of the music has shifted slightly, taking in
+joining the band on bass.
+The focus of the music has shifted slightly,

-the Tubby Hayes Quartet repertoire and also the compositions of
+taking in the Tubby Hayes Quartet repertoire and also the compositions

-great British pianist and vibraphone player, Victor Feldman.
-There
+of great British pianist and vibraphone player, Victor Feldman.

-Rebello, Black Crowes guitarist Paul Stacey, international drumming
+pianist Jason Rebello, Black Crowes guitarist Paul Stacey, international

-star/producer Jeremy Stacey and bass icon Pino Palladino to form
+drumming star/producer Jeremy Stacey and bass icon Pino Palladino

-a unique band called Actual Spoof.
-The group is affectionately revisiting
+to form a unique band called Actual Spoof.
+The group is affectionately

-some classic 70s and 80s jazz-fusion and rock music, as well as
+revisiting some classic 70s and 80s jazz-fusion and rock music,

 Gábor Bolla biography

-the clarinet since the age of 10.
-In 2000 he won first prize in
+He has played the clarinet since the age of 10.
+In 2000 he won first

-the National Schools’ Clarinet Competition.
-Around that time
+prize in the National Schools’ Clarinet Competition.
+Around

-he also got his first taste of jazz and within a year he had begun
+that time he also got his first taste of jazz and within a year

-to play the soprano and tenor saxophones.
-In 2003 he got to the
+he had begun to play the soprano and tenor saxophones.
+In 2003 he

-semi-finals in the World Saxophone Competition at the Montreux Jazz
+got to the semi-finals in the World Saxophone Competition at the

-Festival.
-He has played at festivals in Bilbao, Bucharest, Delhi
+Montreux Jazz Festival.
+He has played at festivals in Bilbao, Bucharest,

-and Bombay.
-At the end of 2004 Bolla won the Hans Koller Prize in
+Delhi and Bombay.
+At the end of 2004 Bolla won the Hans Koller Prize

 to play on their upcoming CD.
 The Gábor Bolla Quartet (with